magenta-aps/OS2Phonebook/backend/docs/development_docs/api_requests_per_screen.rst

 .. note::
-    The UUIs for employees, associated and managers are the person UUIDs, found under the MO API's ``/e/`` section.
+    The UUIDs for employees, associated and managers are the person UUIDs, found under the MO API's ``/e/`` section.

 Employees
 .........